 Quigg Island Community Forest

-The island, entirely wooded, is helping to mitigate global warming.
+The island, entirely wooded, is helping to mitigate climate change.
 Hemlock is a slow-growing species that can live for hundreds of years.
-The forest provides significant ecological value, supporting wildlife, microbial communities, absorbing water, and sequestering carbon to name a few.
+The forest provides significant ecological value, supporting microbial communities, absorbing water, and sequestering carbon to name a few.

 This 5-minute video will introduce you to the island and its history.

 The northern end of Quigg Island is a perfect destination for outdoor exploring.
 Access to GRLT’s parcel of Quigg Island is available only by boat.
 Boaters can use the public boat launch on Rt.
 173 to put in.
 An easy paddle, the landing on Quigg Island is directly across, on the west side of the northern tip of the island.
 A 1-mile trail leads to spectacular lookouts with views across Stevens Pond.

 The Stevens Pond public boat launch is on Route 173 (Woodmans Mill Road/Stevens Pond Road) in Liberty.
 From the center of Searsmont (Fraternity Village Store), head west on Route 173.
 Travel 9 miles to the boat launch parking lot on the left (see map).